core-wg/resource-directory/draft-ietf-core-resource-directory.md

 of contents* at */toc.html*".
 In link format documents, there is an implicit "host relation" specified with default parameter: rel="hosts".

-In our example, the context resource of the link is the URI specified in the GET request "coap:://[2001:db8:f0::1]/.well-known/core".
+In our example, the context resource of the link is implied to be "coap:://[2001:db8:f0::1]" by the default value of the anchor (see {{resolution-rules}}).
 A full English expression of the "host relation" is:

-'`coap://[2001:db8:f0::1]/.well-known/core` is hosting the resource `coap://[2001:db8:f0::1]/sensors/temp`, which is of the resource type "temperature" and can be accessed using the text/plain content format.'
+'`coap://[2001:db8:f0::1]` is hosting the resource `coap://[2001:db8:f0::1]/sensors/temp`, which is of the resource type "temperature" and can be accessed using the text/plain content format.'